bentomhall/nih-system/monsters/Creatures.md

 **_Beak_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one target. _Hit:_ 7 (2d4 + 2) piercing damage.

 **_Talons_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one target. _Hit:_ 9 (2d6 + 2) slashing damage.

-A **giant vulture** has advanced intelligence and a malevolent bent.
-Unlike its smaller kin, it will attack a wounded creature to hasten its end.
-Giant vultures have been known to haunt a thirsty, starving creature for days to enjoy its suffering.

 #### Giant Wasp